(H)ALPing the 511 keV line: A thermal DM interpretation of the 511 keV emission: Relic Density

-For a non-relativistic relic, Eq.~\eqref{eq:SuppBE_ann} can be solved using a simple analytical approximation, yielding the freeze-out abundance:

-where \(g^*_{\rho}\) and \(g^*_s\) are the relativistic degrees of freedom for energy density and entropy, respectively, at a temperature \(T = m_{\chi}\) and $M_{\rm pl}$ is the Planck mass.
-The freeze-out point \(x_{\rm fo}\) is determined by solving the iterative equation:
+where $g^\star_{\rho}$ and $g^\star_s$ are the SM relativistic degrees of freedom for energy density and entropy, respectively, evaluated at the dark sector temperature $T'$ and $M_{\rm pl}$ is the Planck mass.
+The only modification with respect to the standard freeze-out scenario is the ratio of degrees of freedom at SM–dark sector decoupling and at freeze out, as emphasized in~\cite{Dror:2023fyd}.
+The freeze-out point is determined solely by the dark sector dynamics, and from the condition $\Gamma(x'_{\rm fo}) \simeq H(x'_{\rm fo})$ one obtains the iterative solution: